Camos101/Jupyter-Server-Websocket/README.md

 ## *Newb Note

-make sure the `User` directory to lead it to has no spaces in the username.
+make sure that the `User` directory when installing Anaconda Navigator leads to has no spaces in the username.

 `(example: "C:\Users\ ** user_name ** \anaconda3")`
+simply create a new user in Windows setting and lead the instalation to that new user folder.
+Works for me.

 then